Zum Inhalt springen

 Access deployment

-When all apps are successfully deployed, and their Pod's status is Running or Succeeded, you can navigate to
+When all apps are successfully deployed, and their Pod status is Running or Succeeded, you can navigate to

 https://portal.domain.tld

-If you change the subdomain of nubus, you must replace portal with the specified subdomain.
+If you change the subdomain of nubus, you must replace the subdomain of portal with the same subdomain.

 Credentials:

-openDesk deploys with the standard user account Administrator, which password you get retrieved as follows:
+openDesk deploys with the standard user account Administrator, the password for which can be retrieved as follows:

 ## Set your namespace